SyxP/integral-domains/content/post/cluster-algebras.md

 +++

-Our goal today is to understand what a Cluster Algebra is.
+Our goal today is to understand what a Grassmanian is, as well as make some notes on total positivity of the Grassmanian.

 {{% toc %}}